Scaling limit of the invasion percolation cluster on a regular tree: Introduction and main results

-To put this theorem into context, recall that the Lukaciewicz path of a critical Galton-Watson tree is an excursion of random walk with i.i.d.\ steps.
+To put this theorem into context, recall that the Lukaciewicz path of a critical Galton--Watson tree is an excursion of random walk with i.i.d. steps.
 From this it follows that the path of an infinite sequence of critical trees scales to Brownian motion.
-The height and contour functions of the sequence are easily expressed in terms of the Lukaciewicz path and, assuming the branching law has second moments, are seen to scale to reflected Brownian motion (cf Le Gall \cite{LeGall2005}).
-Duquesne and Le Gall generalized this approach in \cite{DuqLeG2002}, and showed that the genealogical structure of a continuous-state branching process is similarly coded by a height process which can be expressed in terms of a L\'evy process, and that this is also the limit of various Galton-Watson trees with heavy tails.
+The height and contour functions of the sequence are easily expressed in terms of the Lukaciewicz path and, assuming the branching law has\vadjust{\goodbreak} second moments, are seen to scale to reflected Brownian motion (cf. Le Gall \cite{LeGall2005}).
+Duquesne and Le Gall generalized this approach in~\cite{DuqLeG2002}, and showed that the genealogical structure of a continuous-state branching process is similarly coded by a height process which can be expressed in terms of a L\'evy process, and that this is also the limit of various Galton--Watson trees with heavy tails.

-The case of sin-trees is considered by Duquesne \cite{Duquesne2005} to study the scaling limit of the range of a random walk on a regular tree.
+The case of sin-trees is considered by Duquesne~\cite{Duquesne2005} to study the scaling limit of the range of a random walk on a regular tree.
 His techniques suffice for analysis of the IIC, but the IPC requires additional ideas, the key difficulty being that the Lukaciewicz path is no longer a Markov process.
-The scaling limit of the IIC turns out to be an illustrative special case of our results, and we will describe its scaling limit as well (in Section~\ref{sec:IIC}).
+The scaling limit of the IIC turns out to be an illustrative special case of our results, and we will describe its scaling limit as well (in Section~\ref{secIIC}).

-For the unconditioned IPC we define its left part $\IPC_{G}$ to be the sub-tree consisting of the backbone and all vertices to its left.
+For the unconditioned IPC we define its left part $\IPC_{G}$ to be the subtree consisting of the backbone and all vertices to its left.
 The right part $\IPC_{D}$ is defined as the left part of the reflected IPC.
-We can now define $V_G$ and $V_D$ to be respectively the Lukaciewicz paths for the left and right parts of the IPC, and similarly define $H_G,H_D,C_G,C_D$ (see also subsection~\ref{sub:enc2} below).
+We can now define $V_G$ and $V_D$ to be, respectively, the Lukaciewicz paths for the left and right parts of the IPC, and similarly define $H_G,H_D,C_G,C_D$ (see also Section~\ref{subenc2} below). \begin{theorem} We have the following weak limits in $\cC(\R^+,\R)$: